sylvanld/web-player/README.md

 ### Videos manifest

 It is a simple JSON file that map a name to a file.
-E.G:

 This file must be included along with the videos at the root of your FTP server.

 ```json